-Effective upon the completion of this offering, our board of directors will be divided into three classes, divided as nearly as equal in number as possible.
+Our board of directors is divided into three classes, divided as nearly as equal in number as possible.
 The directors in each class will serve for a three-year term, one class being elected each year by our stockholders, with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
-Our Amended and Restated Charter will provide for the removal of any of our directors only for cause and requires a stockholder vote by the holders of at least a 66 2/3% of the voting power of the then outstanding voting stock.
-See the section titled "Management-Classified Board of Directors" for more information on the classified board.
-Furthermore, any vacancy on our board of directors, however occurring, including a vacancy resulting from an increase in the size of the board, may only be filled by a resolution of the board of directors unless the board of directors determines that such vacancies shall be filled by the stockholders.
+See the section titled "Management-Board Composition" for more information on the classified board.
+Our Amended and Restated Charter provides for the removal of any of our directors at any time with or without cause by the affirmative vote of the holders of a majority of the voting power of the then outstanding shares of our voting stock entitled to vote thereon; provided, however, that at any time when Messrs.
+Murray and Hancock beneficially own, in the aggregate, less than the majority of the voting power of our outstanding shares of voting stock, directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% of the voting power of the then outstanding shares of our voting stock entitled to vote thereon.
+Furthermore, subject to the rights of the holders of any series of preferred stock to elect directors and rights granted to Messrs.
+Murray and Hancock pursuant to the Amended and Restated Charter and the Stockholders Agreement, any vacancy on our board of directors, however occurring, including a vacancy resulting from an increase in the size of the board, may only be filled by a resolution of the board of directors.
 This system of electing and removing directors and filling vacancies may tend to discourage a third-party from making a tender offer or otherwise attempting to obtain control of us because it generally makes it more difficult for stockholders to replace a majority of the directors.